hectorqlucero/webgen/docs/TUTORIAL_POS_INVENTORY.md

 ### Show low stock as a visual warning

-In `productos.edn`, add a `before-load` hook.
-In the hook, read the inventory quantity for each product and add a computed field:
+In `productos.edn`, add an `after-load` hook.
+In the hook, query the existing `inventario` table for each product and attach the quantity as a computed field. **No migration is needed** — `:stock_actual` is a virtual field that exists only in memory; it is never stored in the database.

 ```clojure
 ;; In the entity, add to :fields: